 White, a nursing major with a 3.725 GPA, won the Mid-American Conference title in the hammer throw last season, setting UB and MAC meet records in the process.
 She narrowly missed going to her first NCAA Championships as she finished 13th at the NCAA East Regional Primary.
 White is redshirting the 2011-12 season to focus on academics, but will return to compete for the Bulls in 2012-13.

-The recipients of the Ideal Bull Distinguished Student-Athlete Leadership Award were McDowell and Denise Harijanto of the women’s tennis team.
+The recipients of the Ideal Bull Distinguished Student-Athlete Leadership Award were Cornelia Willis from the rowing team and Rob Golabek from the track and field team.
 This award is given by the Intercollegiate Athletics Board to honor senior athletes who have demonstrated leadership beyond their own teams to the Division and/or the campus, and whose character, actions, excellence and concern for other student-athletes make them strong ambassadors for the Division of Athletics and the University at Buffalo.

 Also recognized at Tuesday's ceremony were UB student-athletes that received the Taurus Aureus Award, Chi Alpha Sigma Award, MAC Commissioner’s Award and MAC Presidential Award.

-The MAC Commissioner’s Award, given to eight athletes, goes to a student-athlete with a 3.50 GPA, who is of sophomore, junior or senior standing.
+The MAC Commissioner’s Award, given to 15 athletes, goes to a student-athlete with a 3.50 GPA, who is of sophomore, junior or senior standing.

 Finally, the MAC Presidential Award is given to a student-athlete with a 3.50 GPA and is a graduating senior.
-Twenty two student-athletes were given the MAC Presidential Award.
+17 student-athletes were given the MAC Presidential Award.